SECTION 1. Chapter 23B of the Massachusetts General Laws is hereby amended by replacing section 24 with the following:

-(d).
-Subject to appropriation, for a program to provide community investment support for community action agencies operating in Massachusetts, as defined in Chapter 23B, Section 24, of the Massachusetts General Laws;
+Subject to appropriation, for a program to provide community investment support for community action agencies operating in Massachusetts, as defined by this section;

-Provided that the resources from this line-item be used for the same purposes by community action agencies that the federal fund known as the community service block grant, as defined in Section 24 of Chapter 23B of the Massachusetts General Laws and 42 U.S.C. et seq. is used;
+Provided that the resources from this line-item be used for the same purposes by community action agencies that the federal fund known as the community service block grant, as defined by this section and 42 U.S.C. et seq. is used;

 Provided further, that the resources from this line-item be distributed to the community action agencies by the department of housing and community development;

 Provided further, that not less than one percent of the resources from this line item be provided to the Massachusetts Association for Community Action (MASSCAP) to provide training and technical assistance to community action agencies operating in Massachusetts.

 There shall be a separate fund to be known as the Community Action Trust Fund to Address Inequality, Promote Opportunity, and End Poverty which shall be sited within the Department of Housing and Community Development.
 The Department shall administer the fund, according to guidelines promulgated by the Department and in consultation with the advisory committee.
 The fund shall assist in the creation of projects to assist low income individuals and families in the commonwealth out of poverty, for the benefit of households whose incomes are not more than 200 per cent of the federal poverty level as determined by the federal Department of Health and Human Services.
 The fund shall be an expendable trust fund and shall not be subject to appropriation.